osohq/oso/new-docs/content/any/project/performance/_index.md

 ---
 title: Performance
+aliases:
+    - ../more/performance/index.html
 ---

 # Performance

-This page explores the performance of oso across three main axes:
+This page explores the performance of Oso across three main axes:

 **1. In practice**.
-How does oso perform under typical workloads?
+How does Oso perform under typical workloads?

 **2. Internals and Microbenchmarks**.
-How is oso built?
+How is Oso built?
 What are the micro-benchmarks?

 **3. Scaling**.
 What is the theoretical complexity of a query?

 ## In Practice

-There are two main areas to consider when measuring the performance of oso queries: the time to evaluate a query relative to a policy, and the time needed to fetch application data.
+There are two main areas to consider when measuring the performance of Oso queries: the time to evaluate a query relative to a policy, and the time needed to fetch application data.

 In a complex policy, the time it takes to run a single query depends on the